 (3) The remuneration and allowances and conditions of office of a member must not be varied while the member is in office so as to become less favourable to the member.

-[Section 12 amended by No. 39 of 2010 s.
+[Section 12 amended: No. 39 of 2010 s.
 89.]

 13. Meetings of governing body